-1. Excision or biopsy of tumors or cysts of the jaws, cheeks, lips, tongue, roof and floor of the mouth;
+- 1. Excision or biopsy of tumors or cysts of the jaws, cheeks, lips, tongue, roof and floor of the mouth; - 2.
+Excision of exostoses of the jaws and hard palate (provided that this procedure is not done in preparation for dentures or other prostheses); - 3.
+Treatment of fractures of facial bone:

-- 2. Excision of exostoses of the jaws and hard palate (provided that this procedure is not done in preparation for dentures or other prostheses); - 3.
-Treatment of fractures of facial bone: - External incision and drainage of cellulitis (not including treatment of dental abscesses); - 5.
+- 4. External incision and drainage of cellulitis (not including treatment of dental abscesses); - 5.
 Incision of accessory sinuses, salivary glands or ducts; - 6.
-Surgical removal of complete bony impacted teeth; and/or - 7.
-Reduction of, dislocation of, or excision of, the temporomandibular joints.
+Surgical removal of complete bony impacted teeth; - 7.
+Reduction of, dislocation of, or excision of, the temporomandibular joints; and/or - 8.
+Orthognathic surgery when deemed Medically Necessary per Medical Policy.